Andalucia Road Trip: The Perfect 10-14 Day Itinerary

 Jerez Cathedral

-Our Tip: Over 40,000 orange trees line the streets of Seville, and the fragrance of azahar (orange blossom fills the air in spring.
-If you visit in winter, you’ll see the fruit dropping to the pavements, free for people to pick up.
-But don’t try eating one, these are sour Seville oranges used to make bitter marmalade, and they taste pretty disgusting!
+Our tip: Over 40,000 orange trees line the streets of Seville.
+In spring, the scent of azahar, orange blossom, fills the air.
+In winter, you’ll see oranges dropping onto the pavements, free for the taking.
+Just don’t eat one.
+These are bitter Seville oranges used for marmalade, and they taste exactly as sharp as you’d expect.

 Giralda Bell Tower in Seville Spain lit up at night